syncfusion-content/blazor-docs/blazor/installation/web-installer/how-to-download.md

 ---
 layout: post
 title: Downloading Syncfusion Blazor web installer - Syncfusion
-description: Learn here about the how to download Syncfusion Blazor web installer from syncfusion website.
+description: Learn here about the how to download Syncfusion Blazor web installer from our syncfusion website with license.
 platform: Blazor
 component: Common
 documentation: ug